Award-Winning Performance Poet

 Roger Bonair-Agard is his own revolution... —Patricia Smith

-Dubbed by Thomas Lux as "a poet of blue lightning and white hot passions", Roger Bonair-Agard is a veteran of the spoken-word scene and a two-time National Poetry Slam Champion.
-He is the author of Tarnish and Masquerade (Rattapallax, 2007) and co-author of Burning Down the House (Soft Skull Press, 2000).
-His most recent book of poems is GULLY (Cypher Books, 2010).
-A new book, Bury My Clothes (Haymarket Books), is due out in May 2013.
+Roger Bonair-Agard is a veteran of the spoken-word scene and a two-time National Poetry Slam Champion.
+He is the author of Tarnish and Masquerade (Rattapallax, 2007), GULLY (Cypher Books, 2010), and co-author of Burning Down the House (Soft Skull Press, 2000).
+His most recent book of poems, Bury My Clothes (Haymarket Press, 2013), was longlisted for the 2013 National Book Award for Poetry.
+Aracelis Girmay writes of the collection, "These poems offer up a speech textured with both the violence of racial construction and the complicated gorgeousness born out of survival and adaptation."
 Roger moved to the United States from his native Trinidad and Tobago in 1987.
 Intending to begin university and eventually pursue law, Roger found himself instead exploring the seediest sides of New York City life.
 From Harlem to Brooklyn to Washington Heights, his poems explore the intersection between his twenty plus years as an immigrant in America and the Trinidad from which he came.